SF Bay Brazilian Day & Lavagem

 Dressed in white, devotees of the Candomble religion lead an elaborate procession through the streets of Salvador to the Church of Bonfim where they partake in a ritual cleansing of the steps of the church.
 This is followed by an all-day celebration with traditional music and dance.

-BrasArte has reproduced this festival in Berkeley.
-Every Labor Day weekend we close the street and hold our annual SF Bay Brazilian Day & Lavagem Festival.
+In honor of the communities that created this tradition, BrasArte holds an homage to this festival in Berkeley every year.
+Labor Day weekend we close the street and hold our annual SF Bay Brazilian Day & Lavagem Festival.
 A procession takes place ending in a cleansing and renewal ceremony for our community center the Casa de Cultura.
 This is followed by a full program of music and dance with typical foods and arts and crafts.

 There is always something happening at Brasarte!